st-tech/zr-obp/README.md

 1.198126...
 ```

 A formal quickstart example with Open Bandit Dataset is available at [examples/quickstart/obd.ipynb](./examples/quickstart/obd.ipynb).
-We also prepare a script to conduct the evaluation of OPE using the Open Bandit Dataset in [examples/obd](./examples/obd).
-Please see [our documentation](https://zr-obp.readthedocs.io/en/latest/evaluation_ope.html) for the details of the evaluation of OPE protocol with the Open Bandit Dataset.
+We also prepare a script to conduct the evaluation of OPE using Open Bandit Dataset in [examples/obd](./examples/obd).
+Please see [our documentation](https://zr-obp.readthedocs.io/en/latest/evaluation_ope.html) for the details of the evaluation of OPE protocol based on Open Bandit Dataset.

 # Citation